prospect-server/faktory-prometheus-exporter/README.md

 ## Usage

+### Arguments

 The URL used to scrape info from faktory is by default `tcp://:@localhost:7419`, but can be overwritten by using the `--faktory_url` arg or by specifying a `FAKTORY_URL` environment variable.

+The app will by default run in interactive mode, printing the metrics and exiting.
+You can activate the daemon mode by adding `--daemonize` or by specifying a `DAEMONIZE_EXPORTER` environment variable.
+The activated daemon will by default run on port *7423* but this can be changed by specifying `--port=` or by defining the `PORT` environment variable.

 ### Install with pip